 However, the definition of "normal use" changes as people are more attached/dependent on their cell phones.
 The result of a low battery means staying close to a wall plug or battery pack during your day, which can be annoying, and also hard on a device.
 Cell Clinic offers a one-year warranty on battery replacements, which means we are confident that the performance of the batteries we use, stands the test of an average user in today's environment.
 Everyone is interested in extending the life of their mobile device battery.
 The Cell Clinic offers the following tips to improve the life of your cell phone battery on a day-to-day basis and overall battery health performance.

-1. Watch your signal strength
+Watch your signal strength

-2. Turn the phones brightness down
+Turn the brightness down on the screen

-Reconsider your choice in a live wallpaper
+Reconsider your choice of a live wallpaper

-4. Close your Apps
+Close your Apps